Xokra/dotfiles/projects/learning/js/learn.md

 - The indexOf() method cannot take powerful search values (regular expressions).

 JavaScript String match():
-returns an array containing the results of matichng a string against a string(or a regular expression) let text = " The rain in SPAIN stays mainly in the plain";
+returns an array containing the results of matching a string against a string(or a regular expression) let text = " The rain in SPAIN stays mainly in the plain";
 text.match("ain");
 text.match(/ain/);